kaikalii/rimworld/src/generations.md

 If you want to preserve one of the six base germline xenotypes listed above, then simply promote reproduction between starting pawns and joining pawns *of that xenotype*. i.e. If you want to have multiple generations of Impids, then promote Impid reproduction.

 However, if the xenotype you want to preserve is a custom one, then things get more complicated.
-The only pawns you will ever see with a custom xenotype are your starting pawns.
+The only pawns you will ever see with a custom inheritable xenotype are your starting pawns.
-This means that you will have to closely monitor relationships and carefuly plan IVF rounds.
+This means that you will have to closely monitor relationships and carefuly plan IVF rounds in order to keep it going without losing genes.

 The Lost Tribe start has the most starting pawns of any default scenario, and even with the 5 it gives you, eventually encountering a 20% chance of the *Inbred* gene is unnavoidable.

 I recommend using a custom scenario.
-The number of required starting pawns increases exponentially with the desired maximum genetic difference.
+The number of required starting pawns increases exponentially with the desired maximum genetic difference of future generations.
 Make sure that there are an equal number of starting men and women too!

 | Maximum genetic difference | *Inbred* chance | Starting pawns required |